 Chair of the Compensation Committee; Member of the Audit Committee

 Charlie Huang has served as a member of the Parade Board since October 2010.
-Dr. Huang recently was Executive Vice President and General Manager, System & Verification Group of Cadence Design Systems, Inc. Dr. Huang is a veteran of the electronic design automation industry with experience as a CEO, entrepreneur, technologist, and manager.
-Since joining Cadence in 2001 through the successful acquisition of CadMOS, where he was co-founder and CEO, he has held a series of management positions in R&D, marketing, strategic investment, and mergers and acquisition.
-Before co-founding CadMOS, Dr. Huang was vice president of R&D at EPIC Design Technology and later became Vice President of R&D in the EPIC Technology Group of Synopsys.
+He is the CEO of Giga Design Automation.
+Dr. Huang served as GM and VP of IBM between 2015 and 2017, and prior to 2015 served as Executive Vice President and General Manager, System & Verification Group of Cadence Design Systems.
+Dr. Huang joined Cadence in 2001 through the acquisition of CadMOS, where he was co-founder and CEO.
+Prior to co-founding CadMOS, he was vice president of R&D at EPIC Design Technology and later became Vice President of R&D in the EPIC Technology Group of Synopsys.
+As an entrepreneur and technologist, he has more recently held leadership positions overseeing R&D, marketing, strategic investment, and mergers and acquisition.
 Dr. Huang holds Bachelor of Science degrees in Electrical Engineering and Computer Science from Shanghai Jiao Tong University, and an MSEE and Ph.D. in Electrical Engineering from Carnegie Mellon University.

 Member of the Audit Committee and the Compensation Committee